 This article describes the Mediabank 360 media player and the Navigation module

-We assume you have successfully loaded your media asset into the media player from your work list and are ready to view the asset.
-Once an asset is selected from your worklist (Asset list) it will automatically load a proxy (copy) into the media player.
-You can start to play it by pressing the play/pause button in the left bottom of the media window or from the navigation controls in the navigation module below the player to view the media content in the media player.
+Once an asset is selected from the worklist (Asset list), it will automatically load a proxy (copy) into the media player.
+Press the play/pause button at the left bottom of the media window or from the navigation controls in the navigation module below the player to view the media content in the media player.

 The Media player is frame accurate.
-This enables you to view the media clip frame by frame and even comment on it with the same accuracy from annotations.
-Annotations are used in Review & Approval and Compliance use Annotations in their collaboration process.
+This accuracy enables the user to view the media clip frame by frame and even comment on it with the same accuracy from annotations.
+Review & Approval and Compliance use Annotations in their collaboration process.

 The same player in all every Mediabank applications

-To the end, indicated by a square box, is the toggle switch between the normal (as displayed) and full-size window frame.
+To the end, indicated by a square box, is the toggle switch between the standard (as displayed) and full-size window frame.

 The info overlays

-Navigating in your media file (asset) from the Mediabank media player is easy and accurate thanks to the different tools you have available.
+Navigating in your media file (asset) from the Mediabank media player is smooth and accurate, thanks to the different tools that are available.

-In the Player/navigation window, you enter the time code with reference to the overlay part of the player window (01:02:46:00) while located in the Sport & Event application you must use the LTC to navigate.
-You can not use Match time.
+In the Player/navigation window, you enter the time code referenced to the overlay part of the player window (01:02:46:00).
+Located in the Sport & Event application, you must use the LTC to navigate.
+You can not use Match time.??

 The Navigation module

-The LTC time code displays hh:mm:ss:frames and each second contains 24 frames.
-When using "Go to time code" you can specify 2412 and hit enter or the "go to" button to the right.
+The LTC time code displays hh:mm:ss:frames, and each second contains 24 frames.
+When using the "Go to time code," you can specify 2412 and hit enter, or the "go-to" button to the right.
 The player will navigate to the location 24 seconds and frame 12 within the media clip.

 However, it is possible to jump with 2 min time frame by entering +20000 and hit enter.
-The player will move forward +2 min each time the enter button is pushed.
-Using a - sign in front it will go backward.
+Each time the enter button is pushed, the player will move forward +2 minutes.
+Using a - sign in front, it will go backward.
 The 20000 is actually 2min 00sec 00frames.

 The keyboard navigation buttons

-The media player has a simplistic design with the major functions available.
-Basically, it is the "tape recorder buttons" below the media player that provides your options playing the asset.
+The media player has a simplistic design with the primary functions available.
+It is the "tape recorder buttons" below the media player that provides your options playing the asset.

 But navigating within the media content that is loaded into the media player can also be done using the keyboard.